-from the fresh-out-of-master-keys dept
+from the understand-the-issues-before-speaking-out-bill dept